CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetservererrorcode.md

 ---
 title: "TelnetServerErrorCode"
 linkTitle: "TelnetServerErrorCode"
-description: "Used to represent an error code explaining the reason an `TelnetServerException` occurred."
+description: "Used to represent an error code explaining the reason a `TelnetServerException` occurred."
 ---

 # {{% param title %}}